SpinalHDL/SpinalDoc/manual/userGuide.md

 - The library that is integrated into Chisel and that provides you some utils and useful bus definition is a good intention, but could be so better and more complete
 - Bit width are not checked
 - No cross clock domain checking
+- They are now moving to Chisel (3.0) which change the syntax again and remove the possibility to analyse the netlist (latency, delay, connections) during the scala generation phase.

 For a lot of the issues mentioned here, an issue/pull request was open on github, without effect.
 In addition, if we consider the age (4 years at the time of writing) of Chisel, this is a very serious issue and it's why SpinalHDL was created.